 Meanwhile, dice and chop the vegetables.
 Reserve.
-Heat a large nonstick pan over medium-high heat, add 2 tbsp of oil and sear the chicken thighs, skin side down, for 3-4 minutes without moving or until skin is golden.
+Heat a large nonstick pan over medium-high heat, add 2 tbsp of oil and sear the chicken thighs, skin side down (or top of the thighs side down), for 3-4 minutes without moving or until skin is golden.
 Flip chicken to the other side and cook for another 3-4 minutes.

 Transfer thighs to a plate and reserve.
 Remove excess oil/grease (leave about 1 tbsp).
 Meanwhile, add and cook the onion and bell pepper over medium heat for about 3-4 minutes, or until onion is soft.
 Add garlic and cook for 1 minute.
 Then add the rice and sauté for about 1-2 minutes, stirring every now and then.

 Add the wine and let almost evaporate about 2 minutes.
 Stir in the steeped saffron, the broth, the tomato paste, and the bay leaf.
 Transfer the chicken back to the pan, nestling them on top of the rice.
 Let come to a boil!